CSammy/csammy.github.io/index.md

 Also, you need to maintain the repositories separately in apt if new releases come in, and, on Debian, updates are comparably late.
 Because of this, I want to change to a manual install that is not maintained by the package manager.

-However, after some discussion with friends, I came to the conclusion, that not only an upgrade and the change to a manual installation is in order, but also a change to Nextcloud.
+However, after some discussion with friends, I came to the conclusion that not only an upgrade and the change to a manual installation is in order, but also a change to Nextcloud.
 The reasons for the change are:

 * Faster development